 Frankincense: the plant was named after the French word “franc”, meaning “luxurious”.
 Frankincense has long been used for producing incense.
 Frankincense (Boswellia) incense was one of the presents of the Three Kings to baby Jesus.
 In Ancient Greece frankincense resin was burned on altars and in temples, because it slows down and deepens breathing, which helps to calm down and immerse in prayer and meditation.
 The smell of frankincense calms and soothes, it is used during meditations even today.

-Warning: May cause long lasting harmful effects to aquatic life.
+Warning: Harmful to aquatic life with long lasting effect.
 Keep out of reach of children.
 Avoid release to the environment.
 Dispose of the container in accordance with national regulations.